volcano-sh/volcano/docs/design/hierarchical-proportion.md

 ## Contributors:

-- Author: @Zhuoqi Huang
+- Author: @hzq5477
-- Reviewer: @william-wang @Xuzheng Chang
+- Reviewer: @william-wang @Monokaix

 ## Motivation

-The Proportion Plugin with Hierarchical Tree Queue is designed to enable more accurate modeling of queue relationships and finer-grained scheduling in multi-tenant environments.
+To solve part of [issue 3018](https://github.com/volcano-sh/volcano/issues/3018), the Proportion Plugin with Hierarchical Tree Queue is designed to enable more accurate modeling of queue relationships and finer-grained scheduling in multi-tenant environments.
 It allows for a hierarchical structure of queues improving control over queue scheduling and resource allocation.
 For example, in a multi-tenant environment, we can model a parent queue that represents a project or team and child queues that represent different teams or workloads within that project.

 ### In Scope: